 People need different tools at different times.
 Whether you're interested in focus, clarity, peace, healing, or simply a deeper connection to yourself and the world around you, we welcome you to try our different classes to see which is the best fit for you.

-Wednesday evenings from 7:30-8:30 we offer a class called "Essential Meditation," drawing on meditative principles from a variety of healing traditions.
+Monday evening from 6:00 - 7:00 we offer a class called "Essential Meditation," drawing on meditative principles from a variety of healing traditions.

 Students of all levels are welcome at all classes.
 Please call us at 541-322-9642 if you have any questions.

 With the onset of COVID we've decided to make all our classes free in an attempt to provide the community with tools to help with the stresses and challenges that so many of us are facing;